PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Intelligence is a dangerous thing to breed into a creature.
 You could never know which way it would go.
 Too much intelligence, too much initiative and your creations would be rebellious and impossible to command.
 Too little intelligence and they would be useless.
 Sometimes dying because they forgot to breathe.
 It was a lesson that Dimsbury had learned the hard way.

 In all his experiments with the various strains and cultivars of the species Orc, (his own name, and he was quite proud of it) Dimsbury had had many, many failures.
 But he could only count one unqualified success in his quest to create the perfect mix between intelligence and servility.
-He was so pleased with this Orc, he had given it's own, human name, Samga.
+He was so pleased with this Orc, he had given it a human name, Samga.

 As Dimsbury had seen the usefulness of Samga, he had made it the overseer over all the other Orcs.
 In short time, Samga had become his right-hand nearly-man-thing.